profrobwells/Visualizing_State_Local_Economy/Aversa-Wells_Sabew_Presentation.md

 **Follow These Steps In This Order:**

--- Click on "new worksheet" tab at lower right.
+> -   Click on "new worksheet" tab at lower right.
 It creates Sheet 2.
--- Drag Longtidue to Columns, Latitude to Rows
+> -   Drag Longtidue to Columns, Latitude to Rows
--- In upper right "Show Me" menu, click on the map icon.
+> -   In upper right "Show Me" menu, click on the map icon.
 A grayed out world map appears.
--- Drag "Metro Area" to the sheet.
+> -   Drag "Metro Area" to the sheet.
 A U.S. map appears with blue dots.

--- Filter "Metro Area" blue pill in the Marks formatting box next to the sheet.
+> -   Filter "Metro Area" blue pill in the Marks formatting box next to the sheet.
 Click "Show Filter" and format the filter as "multiple values dropdown" as we had in the past.
--- Deselect "All" so nothing is checked.
+> -   Deselect "All" so nothing is checked.
 Then select:
--- Fayetteville
+> -   Fayetteville
--- Fort Smith
+> -   Fort Smith
--- Hot Springs
+> -   Hot Springs
--- Jonesboro
+> -   Jonesboro
--- Little Rock
+> -   Little Rock
--- Pine Bluff
+> -   Pine Bluff

--- Change "Automatic" in Marks Card.
+> -   Change "Automatic" in Marks Card.
 Click down arrow and select "Map."
 The blue metro areas will appear on the map.
--- Drag from Measures "Percent Change in real GDP" to the worksheet.
+> -   Drag from Measures "Percent Change in real GDP" to the worksheet.
--- Bring up the data labels.
+> -   Bring up the data labels.
 Drag "Percent Change in real GDP" to Label box on Marks card.
--- Add Metro area names.
+> -   Add Metro area names.
 Drag "Metro Area" to Label on Marks card.
-Click the Options box to allow labels to overlap -- Format labels, drag search box, legend to bottom, write a headline
+Click the Options box to allow labels to overlap
+> -   Format labels, drag search box, legend to bottom, write a headline

-Your finished map should look like this:
+**Your finished map should look like this:**

 ![](Images-Sabew/Finished%20Map.jpeg)